 Throughout his academic and activist life, he has acted as an advocate for universal health care coverage through grassroots and social movements as well as through his scholarship and publications.
 He is deeply engaged in bioethics and public health through social movements organized from marginalized communities, including a time when he served the Brazilian Bishops’ Conference as an adviser on issues of bioethics and pastoral care.
-Through humanitarian organizations and academic projects, he has also served in areas marked by poverty and lack of adequate health care assistance, such as Brazil, Bolivia and Haiti.
+Through humanitarian organizations and academic projects, he has also served in areas marked by poverty and lack of adequate health care assistance, such as Brazil, Bolivia, Haiti, and Uganda.
 These activities are projects in global health that he has developed with partners and committed to Catholic values, diversity and the empowerment of the poor.

 His work and publications have international recognition.
 He has spoken in conferences and led seminars in different countries, especially as a visiting scholar at Saint Camillus University in São Paulo, Brazil and at Camillianum - Istituto Internazionale di Teologia Pastorale Sanitaria of Pontifical Lateran University in Rome, Italy.
 He also serves on Planning Committee of Catholic Theological Ethics in the World Church as Regional Coordinator for Latin American and Caribbean Region, on the Academic Committee of the International Association of Catholic Bioethics, leads the project Polis & Hope, is a very active member of Brazilian Society of Moral Theology and serves in the Ethics Committee of Ascension Columbia St. Mary’s Hospital in Milwaukee.